- Feb 13, 2024

 - Shared pages — manage data access to colleagues from both your department or a cross-functional team.

-With Nimbus Platform, you can easily manage ongoing tasks, track progress and share comments or feedback in any convenient format.
+With FuseBase, you can easily manage ongoing tasks, track progress and share comments or feedback in any convenient format.
 In addition, it’s an excellent replacement for countless messengers and meeting systems as it allows you to record videos and send audio messages inside the tool.
-Plus, with such a diversity of features, you can customize your workplace and make it 100% convenient for everyone.
+Plus, with such diverse features, you can customize your workplace and make it 100% convenient for everyone.

-Try Nimbus Platform for free and enjoy working with your team!
+Try FuseBase for free and enjoy working with your team!